01 of 03

 While most of the living animals at the L.A.
 Zoo sleep the night away, mischief happens every Christmas season when the zoo is open after dark.
 But it's not for visitors to see the animals.
 At LA Zoo Lights, electrified, glowing animal displays take over the grounds.

 L.A.
 Zoo Lights pays homage to its predecessor the DWP Holiday Light Festival.
-You'll see some classic elements from that, especially in the ZOOray for Hollywood section, including the Hollywood sign, the downtown LA skyline, and the Hollywood Bowl.
-Unless you have... an Indiana Jones-level fear of slithering creatures, you'll also like the giant, illuminated snake that sits on top of the LAIR (Living Amphibians, Invertebrates, and Reptiles)
+You'll see... some classic elements from that, including the Hollywood sign, the downtown LA skyline, and the Hollywood Bowl.
+Unless you have an Indiana Jones-level fear of slithering creatures, you'll also like the giant, illuminated snake that sits on top of the LAIR (Living Amphibians, Invertebrates, and Reptiles) building.

-There's a lot of great techno wizardry going on, too.
+There's a lot of techno-wizardry going on, too.
 The show was designed by Gregg Lacy and Bionic League, a live event design company known for their spectacular light shows.
 Among the most enjoyable effects is a three-minute-long projection show that features a handful of engaging elephants whose skins keep changing.

 You may be at the zoo, but the only live animals you'll see awake are real reindeer.
 Santa Claus appears on selected nights.

 Zoo Lights are popping up all over the place these days, but this show is one of the best.
-According to USA Today, it's one of the top 10 zoo lights in the country and the only top 10 display in California.
+According to USA Today, it's one of the top 10 zoo lights in the country and the only top 10 display on their list that is in California.
 They cite its "impressive 3D projections, lasers, and lights... the entire zoo is transformed into a glowing, cheerful exhibit, complete with a water show and music."

 Perhaps because Los Angeles residents are constantly entertained with the most cutting-edge entertainment imaginable, some online reviewers seem underwhelmed.
 Others give it the highest ratings.
-Read a few of their reviews for yourself to decide whether it's for you or not.Continue to 2 of 3 below.
+To decide whether it's for you or not, read a few of their reviews for yourself.Continue to 2 of 3 below.

 02 of 03